The Power of Numbers and the Power of the Individual: Database Growth, Reach, and Limitations of FIGG

 Cairenn Binder

-Cairenn Binder is the Assistant Director of the IGG Center and the Director of the IGG Certificate Program.
+Cairenn Binder, MS, AIGG is the Director of the Ramapo College of New Jersey Investigative Genetic Genealogy Center.
 Cairenn has been at the forefront of IGG since its inception, applying genetic genealogy to identify human remains with the nonprofit organization DNA Doe Project from 2018 through 2023.

 Speaker Image